inplaytv/inplaytv/docs/RUN-THESE-MIGRATIONS.md

 You need to run these SQL migrations in your Supabase Dashboard SQL Editor **before testing the new features**.

+## Migration 3: Add updated_at to Golfers (CRITICAL)
+**Status**: ✅ **COMPLETED** (2025-12-03) - Required for world rankings sync

+**File**: `docs/migrations/2025-12-03-add-updated-at-to-golfers.sql`

+**What it does**: Adds `updated_at` column to golfers table, required by database trigger for golfer updates.
+Enables world rankings sync feature.

+**Steps**:
+1. Open your Supabase Dashboard
+2. Go to SQL Editor
+3. Copy and paste the contents of `docs/migrations/2025-12-03-add-updated-at-to-golfers.sql`
+4. Click "Run"
+5. ✅ Should see: "Success.
+No rows returned"

+**Note**: This migration has already been run on production.
+Only needed for new environments.

+---

 ## Migration 1: Remove Unique Constraint (CRITICAL)
 **Status**: ⚠️ **BLOCKING** - Without this, you cannot add multiple competitions of the same type with different fees